 On Dec.7th, 2020, World War II flying ace and legendary test pilot General Chuck Yeager passed away while in hospital in Los Angeles.
 He was 97 years of age and is survived by his second wife, Victoria Yeager (nee Victoria Scott D’Angelo), and his three children, Susan, Don, and Sharon.
-Yeager was interred at Arlington National Cemetery with full military honors.
+Yeager is interred at Arlington National Cemetery outside of Washington D.C. with full military honors.

 In addition to his family, Yeager also leaves behind a legacy that is virtually unparalleled in the history of flight, comparable only to men like Neil Armstrong and Yuri Gagarin.
 He is perhaps best known for being the first man to break the sound barrier, as well as the first pilot to travel over twice the speed of sound (Mach 2).

 In fact, this past Oct.
 14th was the seventy-third anniversary of Yeager’s historic flight with the Bell XS-1.
 However, Yeager’s accomplishments go far beyond what he achieved as a test pilot and pioneer aviator.
 Chuck Yeager was born Charles Elwood Yeager in 1923 in West Virginia, to farming parents Susie Mae and Albert Hal Yeager.
 In 1941, he graduated high school and began his military service with the US Army Air Forces (USAAF).

 Yeager enlisted as a private in the USAAF on Sept.
 12th, 1941, and became an aircraft mechanic at George Air Force Base, in Victorville, California.
 A few months later, the US entered World War II, and Yeager became eligible for flight training.
 After much training to become a fighter pilot, Yeager was shipped with the 357th Fighter Group to the UK in November of 1943.